Mihso/project-beta/README.md

 - customer form:
     - don't need to pull from other objects.
+    - input for name, address, and phone number
+      - make sure it sends right format as input
 - sales person form:
     - don't need to pull from other objects.
+    - input for name and employee number
+      - make sure it sends right format as input

 might want to create separate page with all sales-based links so Nav bar isn't so cluttered.
   - implemented dropdown menu with with all sales related information using bootstrap.